Tchoung Ta-chen: Dual method of the Old Form of Yang-style tai chi

 Tchoung Ta-tchen developed his own form based on the Yang style of tai chi.

 As a young man Tchoung studied his family's style of tai chi and tui na (massage).
 He also was a track athlete.
 He became a professional soldier and army officer.

 In 1943, he studied qigong and tai chi with Abbott Hui Kung, at the Omei Monastery in Sichuan province.
 He learned baguazhang and Yiquan from his friend Wang Shu Chin and Xingyiquan from his friend Yuan Tao.

-Tchoung studied with Shi Tiao Mei who was a student of Tian Shaolin.
+Tchoung studied with Shi Tiao Mei who was a student of Tian Zhaolin.
 Tian was a disciple of Yang Jianhou.

 Tchoung also studied with Hsiung Yang-ho, who was one of the few disciples of Yang Shaohou.
 Hsiung also taught Tchoung's friend Liang Tsung-tsai.
 Tchoung and Liang were workout partners.
 Tchoung was also a pushing hands partner of Cheng Man-ch'ing.
 Liang was Cheng's teaching assistant in Taiwan but had several other teachers as well.
 Kuo Lien-ying was another of Tchoung's practice partners.

 Tchoung was a member of the Taiwan-based Chinese Tai Chi Ch'uan Association (CTCCA).
 The CTCCA was a multi style group of tai chi masters.
 The association made Tchoung a delegate and he traveled to Africa to teach tai chi to President Bongo of Gabon.
 Tchoung then traveled to South Africa where he taught for some time.
 Eventually, he moved to Vancouver BC, Canada.
 He taught in Vancouver and Seattle, Washington.